return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/mellanox/mlx4/fw_qos_h.rst

 .. c:function:: int mlx4_ALLOCATE_VPP_set(struct mlx4_dev *dev, u8 port, u8 *vpp_p_up)

     Distribution of VPPs among differnt priorities.
-The total number of VPPs assigned to all for a port must not exceed the value reported by availible_vpp in mlx4_ALLOCATE_VPP_get.
+The total number of VPPs assigned to all for a port must not exceed the value reported by available_vpp in mlx4_ALLOCATE_VPP_get.
 VPP allocation is allowed only after the port type has been set, and while no QPs are open for this port.

     :param struct mlx4_dev \*dev:
         mlx4_dev.